13 Most Popular Things To Do In Barog On Your Next Holidays

 Dedicated to Ma Durga, the great Hindu Goddess, this ancient temple is just 8 Km from Barog.
 During June, the Shoolini fair is celebrated, and devotees from various parts come to the temple.
 The idol is taken in a palanquin and carried throughout the city with joy and grandeur.
 This festival and the temple are one of the best things to see in Barog, Don’t miss the chance while on the Trip.

-10. Barog Camping Grounds
+10. Stay At Barog Camping Grounds

 The idyllic sunset views from the camping site - Things to do in Barog, Himachal Pradesh